1. Home

 Conventional tank water heaters

-More than 80 percent of water heaters in US homes are gas or electric conventional tank systems.
+More than 80% of water heaters in US homes are gas or electric conventional tank systems.
 That number, though, was about 94% in 2009.

-Conventional water heaters cost between $600 to $7,200 to purchase and install, according to our survey of online estimates.
-Tank water heaters can run on electric, gas, geothermal power, or propane.
-The installation cost is typically most of the expense.
-Electric tank water heaters tend to be less expensive up front but, thanks to current low gas prices, often have higher operating costs than gas.
+Conventional water heaters cost from $600 to much higher to purchase and install with the average falling around $2,000, according to our survey of online estimates.
+Tank water heaters can run on electricity, gas, geothermal power, or propane.
+Electric tank water heaters tend to be less expensive up front.

 Credit: US EIA